Russian All-Military Union: World War II

-After the outbreak of the war, the ROVS was virtually paralysed, as the war split the its leadership and membership into two opposing camps between those who advocated war against Germany or for it.
+After the outbreak of the war, the ROVS was virtually paralysed, as the war split its leadership and membership into two opposing camps between those who advocated war against Germany or for it.
 General Alexei Arkhangelsky, who assumed the ROVS's presidency in March 1938, was personally pro-German, a stance opposed by such renowned émigré figures like General Anton Denikin.

-During the war, the ROVS maintained a cautious position of not siding officially with Nazi Germany or the Soviet Union but waiting for the emergence of an independent Russian Liberation Army.
-However, some members, acting as interpreters, joined the ranks of the Wehrmacht at the early stage of war on the Eastern Front.
-The reason was the ROVS's quasi-ideology, which was in no small way encapsulated in the idea of irreconcilability, which meant fighting against the Soviet power in any way possible.
+During the war, the ROVS was split.
+The members in Nazi-occupied Europe were formally inducted under a different auspices of the ORVS, which de-facto was a re-branded German department.
+European ROVS members were extremely enthusiastic about Nazi Germany's war against the USSR, hoping to be recognized as allies by Hitler.
+This is why a few thousand ROVS members, acting as interpreters, engineers, doctors, and other auxiliaries, joined the ranks of the Wehrmacht and went to the Eastern Front.
+The reason was that, to the ROVS, that meant fighting against the Soviet power in any way possible.

 According to a 1988 oral history interview with Nikita Ivanovich Yovich, "Years passed, gradually people began dying off.
 In 1986, the most senior man still alive turned out to be Captain Ivanov who lived in Detroit.
 Captain Ivanov received a communication from Paris saying that as the most senior man he was now obliged to assume the presidency of the R.A.S.U.
 He was ninety-one.
 He needed a deputy and I was recommended to him.
 I received a letter from this Captain Ivanov whom I had never met, an official letter -- 'Dear Nikita Ivanovich, As of such and such a date, I have become the President of the Russian Armed Services Union.
 I am alone and am requesting your help.'
 And so I answered the letter, -- 'Dear Captain Ivanov: I was brought up to be a soldier -- that means, never volunteer for duty, but never shirk it.'
 A week later, I received orders from him, stating that as of such and such a date Lieutenant Nikita Ivanovich Yovich would be serving as his deputy.
 He gave me various orders, xeroxing lists and so forth, which I carried out.
 After a few years I began having problems with my health and I wrote to Captain Ivanov requesting to be relieved of my duties.
 I received no reply.
 I wrote again.
 All of a sudden I receive a letter saying that Captain Ivanov has had a stroke and is paralyzed.
 I phoned him, but there was no answer.
 And then I received orders from him, which he had somehow been able to sign -- I had been appointed president of the Russian Armed Services Union."